 Then I started to use a much larger brush to draw the grass texture:

-And then the rest of the time was just filling things in.
+Then, the rest of the time was just filling things in.
 Here’s the final painting:

 Here’s the portion of the view that contains the elements of the painting: